mbaytas/MAVA337Labs/Lab6_Processing_TextSoundVideo/README.md

 Simiar to what we've done with audio, we'll listen to keyboard events to trigger viewing a video.
 But first, we need to set things up:

 - Use the `Add File...` command in the `Sketch` menu to add your video file to the project.
+- Use the `Import Library...` submenu in the `Sketch` menu to add the *Video* library to your project.
 - Import the contents of the video library using the following statement at the beginning of your code: `import processing.video.*;`
 - Pick any video file you like, and place it into your Processing project folder.
 If you can't decide, you can use the video file in this repo.
 - Declare a global variable of type `Movie` called `mv`.